The Economics of Everyday Things

 Freakonomics Network & Zachary Crockett

 Who decides which snacks are in your office’s vending machine?
 How much is a suburban elm tree worth, and to whom?
 How did Girl Scout Cookies become a billion-dollar business?
 In bite-sized episodes, journalist Zachary Crockett looks at quotidian things and finds amazing stories.
-Join the Freakonomics Radio Plus membership program for weekly member-only episodes of Freakonomics Radio.
-You’ll also get every show in our network without ads.
-To sign up, visit our show page on Apple Podcasts or go to freakonomics.com/plus. read less
+To get every show in our network without ads and a monthly bonus episode of Freakonomics Radio, sign up for SiriusXM Podcasts+ on Apple Podcasts at http://apple.co/SiriusXM. read less

 BusinessBusiness